 The Fey laboratory studies Staphylococcus epidermidis as it is the preeminent cause of biomaterial-related infections and a significant cause of morbidity and mortality in hospital settings.
 In contrast to S. aureus, which produces an array of toxins and adherence factors, the most significant virulence factor associated with S. epidermidis biomaterial-related infections is the synthesis of large amounts of biofilm, which is largely composed of polysaccharide intercellular adhesin (PIA).
 PIA, which is synthesized by enzymes encoded by the four gene icaADBC operon, dramatically reduces the effectiveness of antibiotics and the host immune system.

-The Enterovirus Research Group studies the biologies of human enteroviruses, which are a genus of viruses that can cause illness in humans that range from minor colds to more acute cases of myocarditis, meningitis, pancreatisis, and paralysis.
-The group consists of several well established scientists who have a mutual research interests in enterovirus biology, pathogenesis and immunology with a strong focus on the coxsackieviruses, and who are individually discussed along with research focuses below.
+Enterovirus Research studies the biologies of human enteroviruses, which are a genus of viruses that can cause illness in humans that range from minor colds to more acute cases of myocarditis, meningitis, pancreatisis, and paralysis.
+Learn more at Enterovirus Research.

 Steven Carson, Ph.D.